As with any software platform, there are several considerations to take into account before implementing a logistics visibility platform.

 for a solution, selecting a provider, implementation, integration with existing IT infrastructure and partners, onboarding

-9. The goal here is to get a feel as to when your organization and partners could realistically “go live” with a new logistics
+and training. - The goal here is to get a feel as to when your organization and partners could realistically “go live” with a new logistics

-10. Create a communications plan to get all stakeholders on board.
+visibility solution.
+Plan for at least six months once you have selected your provider. - Create a communications plan to get all stakeholders on board.
 Do not underestimate the importance of this step

 as it is inherently tied to the success of your deployment.
 Change can be hard, especially when users do not see the